JonathanAsf/JonathanAsf/README.md

 ##

-<h2> I'm in the 4th period of the gratuation of computer science and I do a lot of personal projects to pratice what I see in the college and in the internet </h2>
+  <span> I'm in the 4th period of the gratuation of computer science and I do a lot of personal projects to pratice what I see in the college and in the internet </span>
-<h3>Down here it's some of skills that I have.
-I don't put everything but soon will be complete</h3>
+  <p> Down here it's some of skills that I have.
+I don't put everything but soon will be complete</p>

 #### Main Stack: